 If you come across any film photographer who prefers to shoot in black and white and ask them about the Kodak Tri-X, you are sure to hear a lot of good things about this film.
 On the other hand, if you ask the same pool of photographers about the TMax, you will be surprised by the level of polarity in the answers.
 Many love it, while many others have not had a good experience with it.

 Each of these films produces images that have a certain character to the images.
 Also, the films have certain capabilities of their own as far as pushing them is concerned.
 In this post, we’ll take a look at how these two films compare to each other so you can decide which one works best for your style of photography and the type of 35mm film camera you have.

 Kodak Tri-X Overview

-The Kodak Tri-X 400 is a high-speed panchromatic black-and-white film that’s great for shooting in conditions that’s less than idle.
+The Kodak Tri-X 400 is a high-speed panchromatic black-and-white film that’s great for shooting in conditions that are less than idle.
 The high sensitivity of ISO 400 means that the film can capture enough information to expose the image well even at shorter exposure durations.
 Similarly, if you need to shoot at faster shutter speeds, the higher sensitivity of the film will allow you to do so.
-Tri-X 400 film (400TX) is also an excellent choice for push-processing.
+Tri-X 400 film (400TX) is also an excellent choice for push processing.

 Some key features of the Kodak Tri-X film include: